webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 ---
-title: mobile opt and perf
+title: HTML5 Techniques for Optimizing Mobile Performance
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/mobile/optimization-and-performance/)'
+readiness: 'Ready to Use'
+summary: 'Learn the fundamentals of an HTML5 mobile framework.
+From network detection to sliding, flipping, and more.'
 tags:
   - Tutorials
   - Mobile
   - Performance
-readiness: 'Ready to Use'
-summary: 'Learn the fundamentals of an HTML5 mobile framework.
-From network detection to sliding, flipping, and more.'
 uri: 'tutorials/mobile opt and perf'

 ---
-# HTML5 Techniques for Optimizing Mobile Performance

 **By [Wesley Hales](http://www.html5rocks.com/profiles/#wesleyhales)**
 Originally published Sept.
 19, 2011

-## Summary
+## <span>Summary</span>

 Learn the fundamentals of an HTML5 mobile framework.
 From network detection to sliding, flipping, and more.

-## Introduction
+## <span>Introduction</span>

 Spinning refreshes, choppy page transitions, and periodic delays in tap events are just a few of the headaches in today’s mobile web environments.
 Developers are trying to get as close to native as they possibly can, but are often derailed by hacks, resets, and rigid frameworks.

 In this article, we will discuss the bare minimum of what it takes to create a mobile HTML5 web app.
 The main point is to unmask the hidden complexities which today’s mobile frameworks try to hide.
 You will see a minimalistic approach (using core HTML5 APIs) and basic fundamentals that will empower you to write your own framework or contribute to the one you currently use.

-## Hardware acceleration
+## <span>Hardware acceleration</span>

 Normally, GPUs handle detailed 3D modeling or CAD diagrams, but in this case, we want our primitive drawings (divs, backgrounds, text with drop shadows, images, etc...) to appear smooth and animate smoothly via the GPU.
 The unfortunate thing is that most front-end developers are dishing this animation process off to a third-party party framework without being concerned about the semantics, but should these core CSS3 features masked?
 Let me give you a few reasons why caring about this stuff is important: